The Physics of Soft Matter (PhySM) lab is part of the Physical Chemistry and Soft Matter group at Wageningen University and Research.

 Our pursuit of science happens to come from a position of privilege, and we are aware that not everyone is exposed to the same kind of opportunities.
 We strive for equity, diversity, and inclusion as a team.
 Openly accessible education is one of our core principles.
 We exclusively use open-access software for teaching and research, and all our research data is also openly accessible.
 Most of our research is publicly-funded, which means that we also feel obliged to let the public know what we are doing with their support, which we try to achieve with our outreach activities.

-inspired by our recent article on spontaneous self-emulsification of multicomponent droplets
+inspired by our recent article on the spontaneous self-emulsification of multicomponent droplets